 Festivals in Tibet

-Bathing Festival (September) It is believed when the sacred planet Venus appears in the sky, the water in the river becomes purest and cures diseases.
+Bathing Festival (September) It is believed that when the sacred planet Venus appears in the sky, the water in the river becomes purest and cures diseases.
 During its appearance for one week, usually the end of the seventh and beginning of the eighth lunar months, all the people in Tibet go into the river to wash away the grime of the previous year.

 Festivals in Tibet